zhim57/portfolio2/README.md

 4. uploaded to githup and troubleshoot the paths , relinked the images so to work on github.
 5. added some comentary to the code
-6. prpared this readme file.
+6. prepared this readme file.